jsonMartin/readwise-mirror/README.md

 ## Advanced features

-The plugin uses three template types to format content, all using Nunjucks templating syntax and a set of defined variables for each template type.
-It also provides filters for Readwise specifics like Q&A, multiple authors in one field, and more.
-Additionally, it offers features to control filename generation from Readwise titles, track notes when a Readwise title changes, and keep certain properties synced while protecting others.
-See the [**Templating**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-Templating), [**Frontmatter Management**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-Frontmatter-management), and [**File Tracking & Naming**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-File-tracking-and-naming) guides to learn more.
+The plugin uses three template types (Nunjucks) with defined variables per template.
+It provides filters for Readwise-specific features (e.g., Q&A, multiple authors), controls for filename generation, tracking for title changes, and options to sync or protect selected properties.
+See the [**Templating**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-Templating), [**Frontmatter Management**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-Frontmatter-management), and [**File Tracking & Naming**](https://github.com/jsonMartin/readwise-mirror/wiki/Guide:-File-tracking-and-naming) guides.

 You also might want to check out some of the advanced [**Recipes**](https://github.com/jsonMartin/readwise-mirror/wiki/Recipes:-Advanced-use-of-the-Readwise-mirror-plugin) to make the best use of the plugin.